lab-sun/InconSeg/README.md

-# PotSeg
+# RGFSeg
-The official code of PotSeg
+The official code of RGFSeg